AaltoSciComp/scicomp-docs/index.rst

 =================================

 Skills to do science are different than skills to write good research code.
-The Aalto Research Software Engineers (Aalto RSE) provide support and mentoring to those using computing and data.
+The Aalto Research Software Engineers (AaltoRSE) provide support and mentoring to those using computing and data so that everyone can do the best possible work.

 .. toctree::
    :maxdepth: 2